Homotopy, Symmetry, and Non-Hermitian Band Topology: Introduction

-We note that our results also apply to charge-conjugation and pseudo-chiral symmetries \cite{PhysRevLett.127.186602}.
+We note that our results also apply to charge-conjugation parity (CP) and pseudo-chiral symmetries \cite{PhysRevLett.127.186602}.
 These can be obtained from \PT{} and pseudo-Hermitian symmetry by multiplying a factor of $i$ to the corresponding matrices.
 Another highly relevant situation is $C_2\mathcal{T}$ symmetry, which is equivalent to $\mathcal{PT}$ symmetry for two-dimensional spinless particles.
 We anticipate ample further topological aspects to emerge from the homotopy description of other symmetry classes.
+Note this work is also qualitatively different from previous homotopy description \cite{PhysRevB.103.155129,PhysRevB.101.205417} for systems without symmetries.
+The presence of symmetry essentially induces coexistence of eigenvalue and wave-function topology from the lowest dimension.
+This involves several new algebraic structures calling for more advanced tools to resolve the overall topological structure.
+Moreover, the separation gap notion is for the first time considered in the non-Hermitian setting.
+This concept much broadens the scope of band structures and turns out to be indispensable when the spectra of the system are correlated by anti-linear symmetries.
+The methods and concepts introduced here can be subsequently generalized to any other symmetries.